alexandrelozano/PDFeSignHandwritten/README.md

 | h | | Show help |

 ## Changelog
+### v1.5.4
+- New button in main screen to fill PDF fields
 ### v1.5.3
 - New option to open PDF after sign
 - New command line option to set the image to use for sign